 Introduction

-After two long years of Chicana/o community protest in Tucson, Arizona, the newly constructed El Rio Neighborhood Center opened its doors on September 16, 1972.
-The day symbolically represented Mexican Independence Day and a vision of "a place for the people."
-Located in the Westside of town, the Center also included a sixteen acre park designed to provide recreation activities to the surrounding neighborhood.
-This Center, tells the story of a Westside community and local activists who resisted and forced city officials to adopt their idea.
-To Jorge Lespron, the newly appointed chairman of the center's board of directors, the center represented "a monument of what can be done by a community when people work together for a cause."
-He recognized the efforts involved in making this Center a reality by acknowledging that, "We have no one to thank for this facility but the people of the area.
-They deserved it; they demanded it and they got it."
+After two long years of Chicana/o community protests in Tucson, Arizona, the newly constructed El Rio Neighborhood Center opened its doors on September 16, 1972.
+The day symbolically represented Mexican Independence Day and a vision of “a place for the people.”
+Located in the Westside of town, the center also included a sixteen-acre park designed to provide recreation activities to the surrounding neighborhood.
+This center tells the story of a Westside community and local activists who resisted and forced city officials to adopt their idea.
+To Jorge Lespron, the newly appointed chairman of the center’s board of directors, the center represented “a monument of what can be done by a community when people work together for a cause.”
+He recognized the efforts involved in making this center a reality by acknowledging that, “We have no one to thank for this facility but the people of the area.
+They deserved it; they demanded it and they got it.”

-Many people, both from the surrounding areas and a few others that joined in their struggle, began to meet and stage demonstrations--some that could be classified as confrontational to ensure that the City of Tucson build them a center.
+Many people from the surrounding areas, and a few others that joined in their struggle began to meet and stage demonstrations—some that could be classified as confrontational— to ensure that the City of Tucson built them a center.
 During the many months of discussions in late July, August and September of 1970, the relationship between the activists and city officials often heated to the point that law enforcement moved in to prevent escalating violence.
-Continued pressure from the community activists and their supporters, stirred public awareness and the Westside organizers gained support from the Tucson community from church groups, community organizations and many others.
-In 2009, the center continues to serve the local community's needs and stand as a reminder to those who refused to relinquish their demands to have access to public space that had previously been open only to those privileged and elite members of Tucson.
+Continued pressure from the community activists and their supporters, stirred public awareness and the Westside organizers gained support from church groups, community organizations and many others in the Tucson community.
+In 2009, the center continues to serve the local community’s needs and stands as a reminder to those who refused to relinquish their demands to have access to public space that had previously been only open to those privileged and elite members of Tucson.
 In essence, the center, as this thesis argues, represents the fruit of the people’s efforts.
 This represents a perfect example outlined by Flores where in people were “… able to make claims for cultural citizenship and articulate more strongly their awareness of the rights they had historically been denied.”

 Your unedited version: